What To Expect After EMDR Therapy

 How Long Does A Therapist Need To Train In Order To Practice EMDR?

-Therapists who have completed training in EMDR typically receive certification through the American EMDR Association.
+Therapists who have completed training in EMDR typically get certified through the American EMDR Association.
 Certification requires about 1 year of study and practice.

 What Conditions Can EMDR treat?

 Anyone who has experienced trauma can benefit from EMDR.
-Although anyone can receive this form of therapy, it is typically recommended for those suffering from PTSD, depression, anxiety, phobias, OCD, and/or relationship issues.
+Although anyone can receive this form of therapy, it’s typically recommended for those suffering from PTSD, depression, anxiety, phobias, OCD, and/or relationship issues.

-To conclude, after experiencing trauma EMDR treatment can help to alleviate symptoms of PTSD or CPTSD.
+To sum up, after experiencing trauma, EMDR treatment can help reduce symptoms of PTSD or CPTSD.

-After you have undertaken EMDR therapy you may feel like a new person.
-You may even feel like you’ve been given a second chance at life.
+After EMDR therapy, you might feel like a new person.
+You might even feel like you’ve been given a second chance at life.

-However EMDR therapy can feel like a grueling process as it brings up memories that you have been burying for a long time, therefore, it is important to seek out professional support while undergoing EMDR therapy and to surround yourself with a strong support network.
+However, EMDR therapy can be a tough process because it brings up memories you’ve been burying for a long time.
+So, it’s important to get professional support while doing EMDR therapy and to surround yourself with a strong support network.

 About our Author Michelle Landeros, LMFT license# 115130